jarlin8/img/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 [See changelog for all versions](https://www.storeapps.org/docs/sm-changelog/?utm_source=wprepo&utm_medium=web&utm_campaign=smwp_readme).

 == Upgrade Notice ==

+= 8.37.0 =
+WordPress 6.5.2 compatible, WooCommerce 8.8.2 compatible, Compatibility with [Legal Pages](https://wordpress.org/plugins/legal-pages/), Fixes related to PHP warning when loading WooCommerce Products dashboard, Using 'increase by/decrease by' Bulk Edit operators setting value to '0' for WooCommerce Products 'Regular price' & 'Sale price' fields having empty values (Pro), Using 'increase by/decrease by' Bulk Edit operators setting value to '0' for any numeric fields having empty values (Pro), Updates related to Replace 'woo.com' links with 'woocommerce.com'.
+Recommended upgrade.

+= 8.36.0 =
+WordPress 6.5 compatible, Fixes related to 'Featured' column not detected in 'Column Manager' on WooCommerce Products dashboard, PHP 8.1.27 Uncaught TypeError: Cannot access offset of type string on string when clicking on 'Load More Products' button on WooCommerce Products dashboard, Advanced Search not filtering null value for date fields on WooCommerce Subscriptions dashboard (Pro), PHP warning when fetching all accessible views for current user (Pro).
+Recommended upgrade.

+= 8.35.0 =
+WooCommerce 8.7.0 compatible, Fixes related to Dashboard not loading due to 'select2' library conflict with other plugins, Updates related to Integrated product specific low stock threshold value in 'Stock' column color-coding on WooCommerce Products dashboard (Pro).
+Recommended upgrade.

 = 8.34.0 =
 Fixes related to Advanced Search functionality displays variations of products whose parents are not published for 'Post Status' column in WooCommerce Products dashboard.
 Recommended upgrade.